-I have developed my method over the past eight years and though I feel comfortable with it the way it is now, I believe tsukamaki is an art that keeps growing and changing as you continue to practice it.
+I believe tsukamaki is an art that keeps growing and changing as you continue to practice it.
 I have also tailored this method to working with modern production swords which I find are very different in many ways than those made in Japan or custom made by professionals.
 I have changed some of the materials and steps used in the more traditional methods to help cut back on cost and time, as well as to make it a little easier for a novice to learn.
 It doesn’t make much sense to have the tsukamaki wind up costing you more than the entire sword.

 How much ito will you need?